-Note.- The system level requirements are high-level technical requirements that have been derived from operational requirements, technological constraints and regulatory constraints (administrative and institutional).
-These system-level requirements are the basis for the functional requirements and lower level requirements.

-1.3.1 The ATN shall use International Organization for Standardization (ISO) communication standards for open systems interconnection (OSI).

-1.3.2 The ATN shall provide a means to facilitate migration to future versions of application entities and/or the communication services.

-Note.- It is an objective that the evolution towards future versions facilitates the backward compatibility with previous versions.

-1.3.3 The ATN shall enable the transition of existing AFTN users and systems into the ATN architecture.

-1.3.4 The ATN shall make provisions whereby only the controlling ATS unit may provide ATC instructions to aircraft operating in its airspace.

-Note.- This is achieved through the current and next data authority aspects of the CPDLC application entity.

-1.3.5 The ATN shall accommodate routing based on a pre-defined routing policy.

-1.3.6 The ATN shall provide means to define data communication that can be carried only over authorized paths for the traffic type and category specified by the user.
+- Note.-The system level requirements are high-level technical requirements that have been derived from operational requirements, technological constraints and regulatory constraints (administrative and institutional).
+These system level requirements are the basis for the functional requirements and lower-level requirements. - 1.3.1 The ATN shall use International Organization for Standardization (ISO) communication standards for open systems interconnection (OSI). - 1.3.2 The ATN shall provide a means to facilitate migration to future versions of application entities and/or the communication services. - Note.-It is an objective that the evolution towards future versions facilitates the backward compatibility with previous versions. - 1.3.3 The ATN shall enable the transition of existing AFTN/CIDIN users and systems into the ATN architecture. - 1.3.4 The ATN shall make provisions whereby only the controlling ATS unit may provide ATC instructions to aircraft operating in its airspace. - Note.
+This is achieved through the current and next data authority aspects of the controller-pilot data link communications (CPDLC) application entity. - 1.3.5 The ATN shall accommodate routing based on a pre-defined routing policy. - 1.3.6 The ATN shall provide means to define data communications that can be carried only over authorized paths for the traffic type and category specified by the user.